Updated: January 2019

 Survival Camp - For the oldest group, these campers learn survival skills such as shelter building, finding water and food, starting a fire, first aid, tying knots, etc.

 Aside from the Kinder Nature Camp, the children are there nearly all day, which we all know by now that I’m a fan.
-I feel the prices are also reasonable!
+I feel the prices are also very affordable!

 The primary camp is located North Park, Pie Traynor, however other locations include Schenley Oval and Moore Park.
 Pittsburgh’s Ultimate also provided bus transportation to ensure children get to and from camp safely every day!
 The bus is available from Mt.
 Lebanon and Schenley Park to North Park each morning and afternoon.